 What Does an Air Purifier Do?

 Air purifiers draw in air from the nearby environment and trap unwanted pollutants and particles as they move through a series of filters.
 These filters consist of fine mesh or activated carbon that is ideal for capturing dust, molds, pet dander, smoke particles, chemicals and other airborne impurities.
 The fan in the air purifier then distributes clean air directly into the ductwork for circulation.

 Air purifiers obtain air with a fan before pushing it through one or more filters.
 Impurities are gradually caught by the layers of filters, and then the newly cleaned air is blown out of the purifier.
 Depending on its design, an air purifier may use electrical charges or ultraviolet light to take out additional particulates.

 Other types of filtration found in air purifiers:

-- Activated carbon filters: These filters contain finely ground activated carbon, which has an electric charge able to attract things like odor particles.
+- Activated carbon filters: These filters have finely ground activated carbon, which features an electric charge efficient at attracting things like odor particles.